Apply via time awarded by the University of Bristol¶

 Fill in the details requested, i.e.

-• A project name - this should be a short name that you will use to identify your project
+- A project title - this should be a title that you will use to identify your project

 Note that the project duration is fixed at 365 days.
 You will be able to apply to extend your project during the its last month if you need more time.

-You can click the "Save as draft" button at any time to save your progress.
+You can click the "Save as draft" button at any time to save your progress, and "Delete" if you want to delete the application and start again.

 Next, you need to upload the two forms that you completed earlier: